hacks-guide/Guide_Wii/docs/pt_BR/cios.md

 ### Seção I - Baixando

-1. Power off your Wii.
+1. Power off your console.
 2. Insira seu armazenamento USB no seu computador.
 3. Copy the `apps` folder from the d2xl-cios-installer-mini `.zip` to the root of your USB drive.
 4. Reinsira seu armazenamento USB no seu console.